Lepovirta/lepo/content/posts/2016-04-07-reusable-response-collectors-in-akka.md

 There’s still room for customisation and improvements to the actor.
 For example, the timeout mechanism could be customised to reset after each collected response, error handling could be added, and the responses could be delivered as a stream instead of a batch.

-I’ve made the code available in a [Github Gist](https://gist.github.com/jkpl/0c1a70e642be0b2422e3).
+I’ve made the code available in a [GitHub Gist](https://gist.github.com/jkpl/0c1a70e642be0b2422e3).
 Feel free to extend the code as you wish.

-Thanks for reading, and happy hAkking\!
+Thanks for reading, and happy hAkking!